Shriinivas/writinganimation/README.md

 <a href=https://youtu.be/_tATQJhAkIg> The introductory video</a> provides a detailed overview of the add-on functionality and various options available

 # Limitations
+If you undo the generate animation operation, the eye dropper selections made previously in 'Properties of' and 'Custom Writer'  options do not function consistently.
+So after undoing, even if these options show some values, you will have to select the corresponding objects once again (if they were selected before undoing).
+I am trying to find the root cause.<br>

 Exercise caution when using this add-on in production as it's in beta stage<br>

 # License